anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If the shoe doesn't fit, must we change the foot?
+Quote: Much though he recites the sacred texts, but acts not accordingly, that heedless man is like a cowherd who only counts the cows of others

-By: Gloria Steinem
+By: The Buddha